VisRet: Visualization Improves Knowledge-Intensive Text-to-Image Retrieval: Conclusion

 \section{Conclusion}

-This work introduces \textit{VisRet}, a framework that visualizes text queries to enable more accurate T2I retrieval.
-By operating entirely in the visual domain during retrieval, \textit{VisRet} addresses key limitations of cross-modal embedding alignment.
-Our experiments confirm that visualized queries substantially improve both retrieval precision and downstream VQA accuracy across three benchmarking datasets and two retrievers.
-The simplicity and modularity of VisRet open up promising directions for future knowledge-intensive multi-modal systems.
+This work introduces VisRet, a novel framework that visualizes text queries to reframe cross-modality T2I retrieval as within-modality retrieval.
+By operating entirely in the visual domain, VisRet addresses key limitations of cross-modal embedding alignment.
+Our experiments confirm that visualized queries substantially improve both retrieval precision and downstream VQA accuracy across four benchmark datasets and two retrievers.
+The simplicity and modularity of VisRet open up promising directions for future knowledge-intensive multimodal systems.